Comparing Alico (ALCO) & Its Peers

 |2.71

-As a group, “Agricultural production – crops” companies have a potential upside of 82.27%.
-Given Alico’s peers higher possible upside, analysts plainly believe Alico has less favorable growth aspects than its peers.
+As a group, “Agricultural production – crops” companies have a potential upside of 84.62%.
+Given Alico’s competitors higher probable upside, analysts plainly believe Alico has less favorable growth aspects than its competitors.

 Summary